LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 <!-- more -->

 !!! note "Before you start"
     This post is the third episode of a series about the AlphaFold2 paper.
-If you didn't already, I highly recommend to read the previous posts first:
+If you haven't already, I highly recommend to read the previous posts first:

     1. [Intro: The protein folding problem](./06_alphafold2_part1.md)
     2. [Part 1: The Evoformer network](./07_alphafold2_part2.md)